sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 observations that pass the filter are included.
-One neat way to quickly identify which observations these are is to tell jamovi to produce a ``Frequency table`` (in the ``Exploration`` → ``Descriptives`` window) for the ``ID`` variable (which must be a nominal variable otherwise the Frequency table is not produced).
+One neat way to quickly identify which observations these are is to tell jamovi to produce a ``Frequency table`` (in the ``Exploration`` → ``Descriptives`` window) for the ``ID`` variable (which must be a nominal variable |nominal| otherwise the Frequency table is not produced).
 In :numref:`fig-filter2` you can see that the ID values for the observations where the margin was over 300 are **14** and **134**.
 These are suspicious cases, or observations, where you should go back to the original data source to find out what is going on.

 .. ----------------------------------------------------------------------------